Lookup Mapping (Target Lookup and Source Lookup)

 If you don’t know the ID of the desired price book, you can use Lookup to retrieve it by its name.
 The Lookup will compare the price book name in the Salesforce Pricebook2 object with the provided price book name and map its ID to all imported records.

-Before you start configuring your Lookup, prepare an Import integration with CSV as the Source and Salesforce as the Target.
+Before you start configuring your Lookup, prepare an import with CSV as the Source and Salesforce as the Target.
 Add an Import task and set the Source and Target objects.

 Pricebook2Id is a foreign key field associating the PriceBookEntry object with the Pricebook2 object.
 For such fields, Skyvia sets the Lookup Object and Result Column values automatically.
 In other cases, select them manually.